 The goal of HPCG is to create a sustainable and vibrant greenhouse and activities program.
-Our plan is to resurrect the greenhouse and host garden programming activities for the community.
-This initiative will enhance the development of Hudson Park, New Rochelle and Long Island Sound’s coastline for the enjoyment and benefit of New Rochelle’s children and community.
+Our original plan was to restore the existing greenhouse and host garden programming activities for the community.
+During our research and planning, an environmental report showed costly problems.
+We also realized that today's materials would afford us a more robust and faster-built facility, so we will be recreating greenhouses in order to achieve our mission.
+We will build new greenhouses.
+Therefore, This initiative will enhance the development of Hudson Park, New Rochelle and Long Island Sound’s coastline for the enjoyment and benefit of New Rochelle’s children and community.
 This will provide a tremendous resource to the community and will inspire future improvements throughout Hudson Park.
 Greenhouse visitors will learn about horticulture, propagation, nutrition, and they will experience beauty.

 The greenhouse is located within Hudson Park, the first municipal park of the City of New Rochelle.
 Located on Long Island Sound in the south end of New Rochelle, Hudson Park features a nearby marina and has a public beach and a recently restored and historic band-shell.
 Generations of New Rochelle’s children grew up enjoying the beach and the park on a daily basis.
 Today the area is most widely used on summer evenings, when the New Rochelle Council of the Arts (NRCA) hosts a popular summer concert series on Wednesday and Friday nights.
 HPCG is collaborating with NRCA so that the greenhouse project is mutually beneficial to both organizations.
 For example, our architectural drawings feature disabled-accessible restrooms for our participants which will also be used by concert attendees.

-Our committee is working on reviving the existing greenhouse in Hudson Park, New Rochelle, NY.
-The vision of the HPCG committee is to bring back the structure and then develop and provide environmental education with an emphasis on horticulture, ecology, gardening and agriculture.
+Our committee is working on creating a new greenhouse in Hudson Park, New Rochelle, NY.
+The vision of the HPCG committee is recreate a similarly sized structure and then develop and provide environmental education with an emphasis on horticulture, ecology, gardening and agriculture.

 We are proud to be supported in our efforts by community members from every corner of the diverse city of New Rochelle as well as Mayor Noam Bramson, who has offered both his encouragement and substantive support by the city.
 New Rochelleans of all ages and backgrounds have expressed enthusiasm for this project, and inquiries grow weekly.